lumapu/ahoy/tools/esp8266/README.md

 11. check your router or serial console for the IP address of the module.
 You can try ping the configured device name as well.

-Once your Ahoy DTU is running, you can use the Over The Air (OTA) capabilities to update ypur firmware.
+Once your Ahoy DTU is running, you can use the Over The Air (OTA) capabilities to update your firmware.

 !
 ATTENTION: If you update from a very low version to the newest, please make sure to wipe all flash data!